Documents Required for Loan against Securities – IIFL

 Process and Documents Required

-• Bank statements
+• Bank statements (For higher loan amount)

-• Latest audited financial statements and ITR
+• Latest audited financial statements (For higher loan amount)

-• Pledged security details
+• ITR Pledged security details (For higher loan amount)

 Loan Against Securities FAQs